 Pandas Volleyball Club COVID Protocols

-As per the University of Alberta directive, the university requires that all faculty, staff, students, and visitors to all U of A campuses wear non-medical face masks (masks) at all times in all university indoor common-use spaces — on its property, vehicles, and leased spaces.
+As per the University of Alberta directive, the university requires that all faculty, staff, students and visitors to all U of A campuses wear non-medical face masks (masks) at all times in all university indoor common-use spaces — on its property, vehicles and leased spaces.
 This includes classrooms, labs, common areas in residences, libraries and meeting rooms.
 It is deemed an additional and prudent measure, wherever practical, to maintain previously established mask requirements given the Delta variant and desire to reduce the risk of aerosol transmission.

 Masks are not a substitute for physical distancing; they are to be used in combination with physical distancing and other safety measures.

 Change and use the toilet at home prior to attending a volleyball session.
 Participants are encouraged to strictly follow all Public Health hygiene rules and general recommendations.
 For more info on daily prevention of transmission visit COVID-19 Info for Albertans.

 4. Athletes must not carpool to or from site with those they do not reside with.

 5. Wash or sanitize hands before, during and after each volleyball session.

 7. Arrival to the training session must be no sooner than 5 minutes prior to start time.